Akash0628/LIC-EXPERIMENTS-SIMULATION/README.md

 * Go to simulate and select the configure analysis.
 * Select the transient and set stop time as 1ms.
 * Click on run simulation and select the input point and output point.

+### RESULT:
+Simulated the DC, AC and Transient analysis using LTspice software.

+### INFERENCE:
+* If there is a power comsuption and VDD value we can find drain current by using I=P/V.
+* Using saturation drain current equation find the legnth and width.
+*